noiseprotocol/noise_spec/noise.md

 ---------------------------------

-The following table lists the security properties for Noise handshake and transport payloads for all the named patterns in Sections 8.2 and 8.3.
+The following table lists the security properties for Noise handshake and transport payloads for all the named patterns in [Section 8.2](#Section8.2) and [Section 8.3](#Section8.3).
 Each payload is assigned an "authentication" property regarding the degree of authentication of the sender provided to the recipient, and a "confidentiality" property regarding the degree of confidentiality provided to the sender.

 The authentication properties are: